-12. Training
+6.10.
+Training

 Northgate staff receive training in positive behaviour management so that a consistent approach is adopted throughout the school ensuring that all children are treated respectfully and fairly.
-Behaviour is part of the induction for new staff.
-Teachers are trained to use reasonable force on children, where necessary, and as a last resort to keep other children safe.
+Specific members of staff have been trained in Restrictive Physical Intervention and Positive Handling should this be necessary.

-13. Parental Concerns
+6.11.
+Parental Concerns